ibalampanis/sustainable-living/guide.md

+# Sustainable Living: Tips and Tricks for a Greener Lifestyle

+## Getting started with sustainable & green living

+Defining environmental sustainability in a clear and intelligible way, is of paramount importance, in order to approach this topic properly.
+Following a green lifestyle, means to shape a way of life oriented to some earth-friendly key directions, stated below.

+- Redefine your needs and develop lighter habits
+- Protect natural resources by avoiding their overconsumption and safeguarding biodiversity
+- Be actively aware of the current threats posed to environment (i.e. climate crisis components) and get eco-conscious
+- Become more adaptive and open to eco-friendly practices

 ## There are many things you can do to live a greener lifestyle.Here are some ideas to get you started:

 ###  Reduce your energy consumption